liangzheng816/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 >
 > To learn more about processing performance, see [Avoid getting throttled or blocked in SharePoint in Microsoft 365](/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online).

 During migration, it's common for your migration task to be throttled.
 Throttling is implemented to ensure the best user experience and reliability of SharePoint.
-It's primarily used to load-balance the database.
+It load-balances the database.
 Throttling can occur if you misconfigure migration settings, such as migrating all your content in a single task or attempting to migrate during peak hours.

 For more technical background and information, see: